The Four Seasons (1981 film): Plot

+Spring

-In the month of May, the six friends go to Nick's and Anne's weekend cottage in the forest to celebrate Nick's and Anne's anniversary.
+In May, the six friends go to Nick's and Anne's weekend cottage in the forest to celebrate Nick and Anne's anniversary.
 The husbands cook Chinese food and go bike racing, while the wives discuss Anne's latest photos.

-While gathering firewood, Nick reveals to Jack how unhappy he is being married to Anne and how he plans to divorce her, wanting a woman who can excite him.
+While gathering firewood, Nick reveals to Jack how unhappy he is being married to Anne so he plans to divorce her, wanting a woman who can excite him.
 When Jack asks if another woman is involved, Nick denies it.
 That night, Kate is devastated when Jack tells her of Nick's intentions, and both worry about Anne.